bougassaa/dragtainer/README.md

 })

-dragtainer.initialize(); // initialize dropzones between blocks and activate DnD behaviors dragtainer.getItemsPositions(); // returns an array with the positions (row, col and the HTML element)
+dragtainer.initialize(); // initialize dropzones between blocks and activate DnD behaviors dragtainer.onItemDrop(item => {}); // when an item has been droped in container, pass a callback function with the item that has been droped as a parameter dragtainer.getItemsPositions(); // returns an array with the positions (row, col and the HTML element)
 ```